Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-21: Dynamic App Information Implementation

+Today we implemented dynamic app information to replace hardcoded values in the application:

+1. **Analysis Phase**:
+   - Examined the current state of app information in the application
+   - Identified hardcoded values in the AppInfo model
+   - Researched Flutter packages for accessing app version information

+2. **Implementation Phase**:
+   - Added the package_info_plus dependency to access app version information
+   - Created a VersionService to provide dynamic app information
+   - Updated the AppInfo model to use the VersionService
+   - Modified the AppConfigService to initialize and use the VersionService
+   - Created a dedicated App Information screen to display version details

+3. **Integration Phase**:
+   - Added the App Information screen to the Settings screen
+   - Updated the services barrel file to export the VersionService
+   - Ensured proper initialization order in the application startup

+This implementation provides several benefits:

+- App version and build number are now dynamically retrieved from the app's build configuration
+- Copyright information is automatically updated with the current year
+- Version information is consistently displayed throughout the application
+- Users can easily access detailed app information through the Settings screen

+These changes make it easier to maintain the application and ensure that version information is always up-to-date.

 ## 2025-06-18: Empty State Improvements

 Today we enhanced the empty state screens throughout the application to provide a more consistent and helpful user experience: